3140/MTProxy/README.md

 docker run -d -p443:443 --name=mtproxy --restart=always -v mtproxy:/data mtproxy/mtproxy
 ````

+### ℹ️ Tips

-The secret will persist across container upgrades in a volume.
+- The secret will persist across container upgrades in a volume.
 It is a mandatory configuration parameter.
 If not provided, it will be generated automatically at container start.

-> You may forward any other port to the container's `443` by changing left side port.
+- You may forward any other port to the container's `443` by changing left side port.

-> Be sure to fix the automatic configuration links if you do so.
+- Be sure to fix the automatic configuration links if you do so.

 Please note that the proxy gets the Telegram core IP addresses at the start of the container.
 We try to keep the changes to a minimum, but you should restart the container about once a day, just in case.